To provide guidelines with regard to non-reimbursable expenses that may be incurred while traveling on behalf of the University.

 Approvers perform a critical control function for the University.
 Collectively, approvers ensure that expense reports processed for payment are complete, appropriately funded, compliant with policy, and are associated with activities that have a valid and necessary business purpose.
 Designated approvers should assist the employee or student as necessary with understanding applicable policies and compliance requirements.

-It is the responsibility of the approvers to review expense reports the Concur-TEM system and ensure that any non-reimbursable items are correctly marked as non-reimbursable in the system.
+It is the responsibility of the approvers to review expense reports in the Concur-TEM system and ensure that any non-reimbursable items are correctly marked as non-reimbursable in the system.
 Full responsibilities of approvers can be found in Policy #2352.

 Non-reimbursable items include, but are not limited to the following: